ericbannon/qubetics-ubuntu22.04-validator-docker/host-utilities/README.md

 FInd the top 10 peers, and analyzes them for persistent peer reccomendations

+### harvest_persistent_peers.sh

+Samples a 10 minute window to see the top 10 most active peers for helping configure persinstent peer settings in config.toml

 ### check_missed_range.sh

 Checks the last 100 block heights to confirm NIL, ABSENT, IN_SET, NOT_IN_SET details.